Remitheunderappreciated/Survivor-Elite-4compmod/README.md

-Survivor Elite Overhaul for Compmod
+Survivor Elite Overhaul for Compmod with Stripper

 Programmed by Kent Goninan, known as Ɽǝϻɨ